Aayush259/cubezy/README.md

             - **Forward Messages:**
                 - Forward messages to other connections via a popup interface.
                 - Search and select connections to forward messages.
+        - **Link Formatting:** Automatically detect and format links, emails, and phone numbers in messages.
+These are displayed as clickable links that open in a new tab.

     - **Notifications:** Notify users of new messages from other connections.